Jonathan2251/lbd/source/c++.rst

 In pic mode, the __thread variable access by call function __tls_get_addr with the address of thread variable.
-The c++11 standard thread_local variable is accessed by call function _ZTW1b which call the function __tls_get_addr too to get the thread_local variable address.
+The c++11 standard thread_local variable is accessed by calling function _ZTW1b which also call the function __tls_get_addr to get the thread_local variable address.
 In static mode, the thread variable is accessed by machine instructions as follows,

 .. code-block:: console